Does Empty Field Zendo have a Zen teacher?

 Are you silent the entire time?

-The sangha (community) meditates in silence, though we chant together and on Tuesday evenings have a book study that includes reading aloud and discussion time.
+The sangha (community) meditates in silence.
+However, we chant together, listen to encouragement talks that can include a question and answer period, and on Tuesday evenings have a book study that includes reading aloud and discussion time.

 I’ve never attended a zendo before.
 What should I do?